5 Powerful Wings Workouts to Fix Flabby Arms Fast

 Bat wings are the flabby area under your upper arms caused by weak triceps and excess fat.
 To tighten this while building strong lats for a V-taper, you need to strengthen and lean out.
 Add triceps exercises like dips, close-grip incline pushups, and resistance band kickbacks to your wings workout.
 These target the long head of the triceps, toning the upper arm.

-Remember, spot reduction isn’t possible, so combine these moves with cardio and clean eating lean proteins, veggies, and water to reduce fat and reveal muscle.
+Remember, spot reduction isn’t possible, so combine these moves with cardio and clean eating, lean proteins, veggies, and plenty of water, to reduce fat and reveal muscle.
 Use higher reps with moderate resistance to create a lean, defined look.
+These strategies also pair well with workouts for winged scapula, helping improve shoulder stability and posture while toning your upper body.
 Do these every other day to trim bat wings while building your back.

 Also, maintain good posture.
 Rounded shoulders make bat wings and weak lats more visible.
 Training back and arms together balances your upper body and tightens your look.
 With the right exercises, nutrition, and consistency, you can tone bat wings and sculpt your wingspan effectively.